Hillsborough Convention

-The Hillsborough Convention, was the first of two North Carolina conventions to ratify the United States Constitution.
+The Hillsborough Convention was the first of two North Carolina conventions to ratify the United States Constitution.
 Delegates represented 7 boroughs and 59 counties, including six western counties that became part of Tennessee when it was created in 1796.
 They met in Hillsborough, North Carolina from July 21 to August 4, 1788 to deliberate and determine whether to ratify the Constitution recommended to the states by the General Convention that had been held in Philadelphia the previous summer.
 The delegates had won their seats through special elections held in March 1788, as mandated by the North Carolina General Assembly.
 Governor Samuel Johnston presided over the Convention.
 The Hillsborough Convention was dominated by anti-Federalists, and North Carolina did not ratify the Constitution until the Fayetteville Convention, which met a year later.

 Location

-The convention was held in Hillsborough, North Carolina, at the St. Matthew's Episcopal (Church of England) Church.
-The church was located on lot 98 in Hillsborough.
+The general convention was held at St. Matthew's Church, Hillsborough.
+The church building was located on Lot 98 in Hillsborough.
 It was also the location of the third Provincial Congress of North Carolina of 1775 and the meeting place of the North Carolina Legislature in 1778, 1782 and 1783.
 The church was destroyed by fire before 1800s.
 A new structure was built on the site in 1814 and became the Hillsborough Presbyterian Church in 1816.